11 Policy Considerations for Implementing Responsible AI

 Corporate leaders, in particular, can benefit from paying close attention to the principles of ethical governance, stewardship and data policy.
 These principles can help companies design and deploy AI systems that benefit their customers, employees and community stakeholders.

 A multi-perspective approach with a human-centered focus is key to avoiding the most harmful risks.
-We must account for known biases and safeguard against unintentional negative consequences to those groups and individuals who will be impacted most by AI systems.
+We must account for known biases and safeguard against unintentional negative consequences for the groups and individuals who will be most impacted by AI systems.

 Conclusion